-London Overground performs well compared to most TOCs, achieving the fourth highest Q4 RTA score.
-This score is reduction when compared to Q4 2017-18.

-There has been a decline in London Overground's performance when compared to the previous quarter (Q3 2018-19), but an improvement when compared to the same period a year ago (Q4 2017-18).
+London Overground performs well compared to most TOCs, achieving the fifth highest Q4 RTA score.
+This score is reduction when compared to Q1 2018-19.
+There has been an improvement in London Overground's CaSL performance when compared to the previous quarter (Q4 2018-19), but a decline when compared to the same period a year ago (Q1 2019-20).